Skip to Content

 The RV Gutter: Does It Do Its Job Or Does It Need Some Help?

 Most RVs come with gutters installed along the length of the roof radius, designed to catch and divert water as it rolls off the roof.
-RV gutters direct water to the front or back of the RV, keeping it from pouring onto you… or, onto your windows which can cause streaking and could even create a moisture issue inside your RV in some cases.
+RV gutters direct water to the front or back of the RV, keeping it from pouring onto you… or onto your windows, which can cause streaking and could even create a moisture issue inside your RV in some cases.
+Also, if RV gutters are doing their job, they’ll help to keep dirt and water from creating nasty RV black streaks down the sides of your RV over and over and over again.

+There are a couple of issues, though.
+First, many older rigs don’t have RV rain gutters, and some newer RVs have gutters that could really use an upgrade because they’re not substantial enough.
 And second, RV gutter spouts (as they come from the factory) are often too short, so they don’t divert the water far enough away from the rig (effectively undoing their one and only purpose in life!).

-So, the topic of today’s post is an easy DIY project or two that’ll improve a number of issues outside (and maybe even inside) your RV.
+Fortunately, RV gutter extensions (or spout extensions) are commonly available and are a very easy DIY upgrade (we’ve done it ourselves, in fact!).
+So, the topic of this post is an easy DIY project or two that’ll improve a number of issues outside (and maybe even inside) your RV.
+Let’s dive right in!

 What If My RV Doesn’t Have an RV Gutter?

+RV gutters (also referred to as drip rails) can be added to most RVs, generally using screws or adhesive.
 This screw-on type of RV gutter attaches to the RV wall along the roofline using butyl tape or something similar and stainless steel screws.
 Some (like the ones below) have a vinyl insert that hides the screws.

+The flexible drip rail is made of powder-coated aluminum, ensuring it is rust-resistant.
 This particular product comes in white or black and in a variety of different lengths:

 RecPro RV Rain Gutter Trim | Black or White Color Trim Options | Trim Pieces 92" Length | Aluminum | Made in The USA | Kit (20 Feet, White)